 - Concrete Countertop Design Ideas: Edge details, inserts, backsplashes and more

 - What Colors are Available / How to Get Samples

 - Thickness & Weight of Concrete Countertops

 - Concrete Contractors: Find Countertop Products and Suppliers

 - Design Ideas: Concrete Countertop Info

-Concrete Countertops - How to make, colors, styles and moreLearn how concrete countertops are made and how they can be tailored to suit your lifestyle and aesthetic tastes
+Concrete Countertops - Compare Colors, Styles and MoreLearn how concrete countertops are made and how they can be tailored to suit your lifestyle and aesthetic tastes

 Concrete countertops offer a completely customizable, handcrafted surface popular in kitchens, bathrooms and outdoor entertaining areas, as well as in restaurants and bars.
 Concrete counters marry functionality and beauty, giving you the ability to create surfaces in virtually any color, shape or size.
 Textures and finishes are available to match any design style, including traditional, modern, contemporary, industrial, and rustic, plus they are inherently durable and easy to clean and maintain.